ftp-sync/ftp-sync.github.io/src/_pages/doc/configuration.md

 ---
 {% include vars.html %}

-Before running the script, you must copy the config file `/opt/ftp-sync/ftp-sync.conf` to `/opt/ftp-sync/conf/seedbox.conf`.
+Before running the script, you must copy the config file `/opt/ftp-sync/ftp-sync.conf` to `/opt/ftp-sync/conf/seedbox.conf`.<br />
 Here i have named the config file `seedbox.conf`.
-You can name it like you want but it has to be unique!
+You can name it as you want but it must be unique!<br />
 The name of the config file (`seedbox`) will be used during the process to create the PID file, the logs files and the hash file so be careful with it!

 * TOC